 The list of URLs contained within the category has come from LogMeIn support to assure there are only URLs in there used by the GoTo products suite.

 The Leeds Release provides tools to comply with stricter Data Protection legislation, eg the GDPR.
 Other enhancements include support for TLS mail servers when sending Safeguarding reports and other alerts.
 Guardian policy changes are now written to an audit log, and the Certificate Authority is linked from the Secure Login Page such that BYOD users can configure their devices to allow Smoothwall’s SSL inspection.
 The IDex identification client has seen a number of improvements, particularly for larger installations and multi-tenant.
 Finally, the VPN subsystem compatibility and security has been improved – for example, it is now possible to connect a VPN to the Azure cloud.

 The Kenilworth release will see the introduction of identification indexing tool IDex.
 The IDex identification indexing enables reliable user identification regardless of the domain controller infrastructure.
 IDex is ready to go from installation, it is not reliant on a connection to domain controllers; the system ‘learns’ as users log in.

-This fast deployment and no-delay user access makes it ideal for all sizes of deployment and easy to scale.
+This fast deployment and no-delay user access make it ideal for all sizes of deployment and easy to scale.
 IDex is designed to meet the growing need for individual user identification over traditional, less flexible authentication systems.

 The Safeguarding feature increases the alerting options and improves the reports to help you identify and understand any potential safeguarding breaches much quicker.